enyavor90/enyavor90.github.io/_pages/about.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/image.png
   caption: "Park Reserve in Pensacola, 2/2/2025"
-excerpt: I am a Ph.D student in the Departnebt of Geological Sciences, at the University of Florida.
-My current research focuses on enhanced weathering of basaltic rocks for soil health and carbon dioxide removal.
-I am passionate about how geology contributes towards a sustainable agriculture and averts climate change while ensuring safe environmental practices.
+excerpt: I am a Ph.D. student in the Department of Geological Sciences at the University of Florida.
+My current research focuses on the enhanced weathering of basaltic rocks for soil health and carbon dioxide removal.
+I am passionate about how geology contributes to sustainable agriculture and helps mitigate climate change while ensuring safe environmental practices.
 ---
 * PhD, Geological Sciences, University of Florida
   * Dissertation: <i>"Enhanced weathering of basaltic rocks for soil health and carbon dioxide removal"</i>